-- 1 tbsp lemon juice
+- 1 tablespoon lemon juice

-- 1 1/2 tsp sea salt
+- 1 + 1/2 teaspoon sea salt

-- 2/3 tsp ground black pepper
+- 2/3 teaspoon ground black pepper

 - Add the chopped spinach, garlic, lemon zest and thyme leaves and cook for 3-4 minutes.
 Drizzle with lemon juice.

-- Strain the sweet potato completely and return to a bowl.
-Mash with a fork or a potato masher, it’s ok if it’s not completely smooth.
-Add spinach mix, salt, pepper and tapioca flour and mix well together.
+- Mash the cooked sweet potato with a fork or a potato masher.
+It’s fine if it’s not completely smooth.
+Add the spinach and onion mix, salt, pepper and tapioca flour and mix well together.

-- Heat a thin layer of fat or oil in a frying pan until sizzling hot and turn to medium heat.
-Wet your hands and roll equal amounts of potato and spinach mixture into small balls, a bit smaller than a golf ball.
+- Heat a thin layer of fat or oil in a frying pan until sizzling hot and then turn down to medium.
+Wet your hands and roll equal amounts of potato and spinach mixture into small balls, a bit smaller than a ping-pong ball.
 Gently place in a hot frying pan, leaving a little space in between balls.
 Fry for 2 minutes on each side, until golden brown crust forms, making sure to turn over gently using a fork and a spatula.
-I do 3-4 sides (top, bottom, left and right) so they’re evenly crispy.
-Add a little more fat or oil as needed.
+I do 3-4 sides (top, bottom, left and right), so they’re evenly crispy.
+Add more fat or oil as needed.

 - Serve with a little thyme and lemon wedges and your choice of meat or fish, if you’re having these as a side dish.